 4 tips for creating a successful marketing research survey

 To have a successful marketing research survey, you need to pay attention to the details.
 The way you compose your survey will impact how your audience responds to the survey.
-Here are a few tips to help you create a marketing research survey that drives better results.
+Here are a few tips (after you’ve selected an online survey tool) to help you create a marketing research survey that drives better results.